BetaHuhn/worker-setup/README.md

 - Automatically creates required KV Namespaces
 - Prompts the user for required Secrets and Environment Variables (and uploads them)
 - Lets the user choose between deploying to [workers.dev](https://workers.dev) or a custom Zone
-- Can dynamicly fill wrangler.toml with user specific values using environment variables (useful for CI)
+- Can dynamically fill wrangler.toml with user specific values using environment variables (useful for CI)

 ## 🚀 Get started